Brazil (1985 film): Film

 The ending of Neil Marshall's The Descent (2005) is inspired by Brazils, as Marshall explained in an interview:

 The original ending for Brazil was a massive inspiration for the original ending of The Descent – the idea that someone can go insane on the outside, but inside they've found happiness.

 Jupiter Ascending (2015) features a scene that is deliberately designed to resemble the bureaucracy in Brazil, featuring Terry Gilliam in a cameo role and a reference to a "statute 27B-stroke-6".

+Star Wars: The Last Jedi (2017) was also influenced by Brazil, both in its production design and its themes.
+Director Rian Johnson used it as inspiration for the scene in which BB-8 fixes Poe Dameron's X-Wing.
+The planet of Canto Bight is aesthetically similar to Brazil.
+Both films also share several themes, showing the ambivalence of the wealthy in the face of a world falling apart and a society unaware of the conflict surrounding them.
+A direct reference to the film can be heard when Finn and Rose are arrested for Parking Violation 27B/6, a nod to form 27B/6, without which no work can be done by repairmen of the Department of Public Works.

 Television

 Production design of the Time Variance Authority depicted in the Disney+ series Loki is inspired by the "fun sci-fi bureaucracy" and dystopian design elements of Brazils Ministry of Information.

-In the Rick and Morty episode "The Ricklantis Mixup", the ending of Brazil is referred to through a subplot involving a character who is attempting to escape the wafer factory where he works.
-He is captured but lives with the illusion that he has escaped, as with Lowry.
+In the Rick and Morty episode "The Ricklantis Mixup", the ending of Brazil is referred to through a subplot involving a character who is attempting to escape.
+Like Lowry, is captured but lives with the illusion that he has escaped.

 In the Futurama episode "How Hermes Requisitioned His Groove Back", Matt Groening and others in the DVD audio commentary cite Brazil as having influenced the depiction of the Central Bureaucracy.